anayak4889-cs/NewVibe/README.md

 A song recommendation script that uses unsupervised machine learning to find similar songs that match the audio profiles of tracks.

 ## Motivation
 I am a big music listener, but earlier my playlist stopped expanding at the rate it used to.
-To find new music that alligns with my music and to further explore Unsupervised Machine Learning, I created NewVibe.
+To find new music that aligns with my music and to further explore Unsupervised Machine Learning, I created NewVibe.

 ## Tech Stack
 * **Language:** Python